aptech/docs/docs/CR-hessMTTm.rst

     :param fct: pointer to procedure returning either Nx1 vector or 1x1 scalar.
     :type fct: scalar

-    :param par1:
+    :param par1: structure of type :class:`PV` containing parameter vector at which Hessian is to be evaluated
-    :type par1: structure of type PV containing parameter vector at which Hessian is to be evaluated
+    :type par1: struct

-    :param data1:
+    :param data1: structure of type :class:`DS` containing any data needed by *fct*
-    :type data1: structure of type DS containing any data needed by  fct
+    :type data1: struct

-    :param mask: elements in  h corresponding to elements of mask set to zero are not computed otherwise are computed
+    :param mask: elements in *h* corresponding to elements of *mask* set to zero are not computed otherwise are computed
     :type mask: KxK matrix

     :returns: h (*KxK matrix*), Hessian